xcat2/confluent-docs/docs/getting_started/confluentquickstart_el8.md

 Any time /etc/hosts is updated, restart dnsmasq to have it pick up changes.

+!!! tip
+    This same dnsmasq instance can also serve DHCP for the nodes: [`confluent2dnsmasq`](../manuals/confluent2dnsmasq.md) generates a static reservation for each node straight from the node attribute database.
+See [Confluent and DHCP interaction](../miscellaneous/confluentdhcp.md) for more.

 ## Initializing confluent OS deployment.

 The osdeploy command has an initialize subcommand to help set up requirements for OS deployment.
 Here the `-i` flag is used